Deathsbreed/SpaceShipSim/README.md

 Space Ship Simulator is a basic 2D simulator of a spaceship in a frictionless environment.
 This program was made for educational purposes, and is meant to be quite simple.

-To compile the source-code, go into the project src/ folder and run the following command:
+###Compiling
+To compile make sure you have JDK and Apache Ant installed.
+Then run this in the root directory of the project:
 ```
 $ ant jar
 ```